sertansenturk/tdd_demo/README.md

 tox
 ```

-## Continous integration
+## Continuous integration

-Finally, we replicate the local automation using tox to [Travis CI](https://travis-ci.org/), a continous integration service.
+Finally, we replicate the local automation using tox to [Travis CI](https://travis-ci.org/), a continuous integration service.
 Travis CI runs the steps above every time a change is made to the Github codebase.